From slight bootcut styles to fully flared-out bell bottoms, flare jeans are still in style for winter 2024.

 Ankle boots are my go-to shoes for flare jeans or bell bottoms.
 These are the perfect match from Fall to Spring.
 The hot ankle boot of the moment has a higher vamp, a square toe and a block heel, like the cream-colored ones I'm wearing above.

 These make great boots to wear with flare jeans since they balance out the wider-bottomed proportions and are perfect casual outfits.
-These boots have a 3 inch heel and you can see that I would have had room for a longer flared leg.
+They have a 3-inch heel, and you can see that I would have had room for a longer flared leg.

 I like how the hem rests on the mid-vamp on the boot for a clean look where the bottoms don't buckle over the boots.